ai-toolbox-mcp/json-mcp-server/README.md

 - **Query JSON**: Use jq notation to query JSON files with complex filters and transformations
 - **Generate JSON Schema**: Automatically generate JSON schemas from existing JSON data
 - **Validate JSON Schema**: Ensure that JSON schemas are properly formed and valid
+- **S3 Sync**: Automatically sync JSON files from AWS S3 at startup with smart caching

 ## Installation